 - Tsuken Shitahaku no Sai

 In the past, illiteracy was a cultural norm.
 Through endless repetition, the farmers and fishermen who developed karate ingrained their techniques into their muscle memory, as they had no other means to store and recall information.
-Even if they did have instructional manuals or websites, what good would they be in a fight?
+Even if they did have instructional manuals or websites, what good are those in a fight?
 During an attack, there is no time to review.
 You either know karate, or you don’t.
 The techniques must become a part of you, just as the dancer becomes the dance.

-In modern times, many kata have replaced their practical applications with acrobatic and gymnastic elements, to make them appear more dazzling to tournament judges.
-These flashy forms can win chintzy trophies of plastic and brass, and a fleeting sense of victory -- but these things are without value.
-They are a poor trade for actual self-defense skills, and the benefits which come with them -- like the freedom from intimidation and the feeling of personal security, which can be extended to others.
+In modern times, many karateka have modified their kata, swapping their practical applications for acrobatic and gymnastic elements, to dazzle tournament judges.
+These flashy forms can win chintzy trophies of plastic and brass, and a fleeting sense of victory — but these things are without value.
+They are a poor trade for self-defense skills, and the benefits which come with them — like the freedom from intimidation, and the feeling of personal security, which can be extended to others.
 Function overrides appearance.